 If you're still not sure who to talk to and how much you should say, it may be helpful to give some thought to the difference between secrets and confidentiality.
 Generally speaking, secrets are a bad thing whereas confidentiality is good.
 When someone who needs to know something doesn't, that's an indication that you're keeping a secret.
 Don't fall into that trap.
 On the other hand, when the people who need to know do know, and the rest of the world doesn't, that's a sign that healthy confidentiality is being maintained.
 When everyone gets in on the action, regardless of who they are, that's what we call gossip.
 And gossip isn't in anyone's best interest.

+Call us.
 Focus on the Family has a staff of trained family therapists available to speak with you over the phone.
-They can refer you to reputable and qualified marriage counselors working in your area.
-They'd also be more than happy to discuss your concerns with you person-to-person.
-If you'd like to talk with one of them, you can reach them for a free consultation at this number.
+They can also refer you to reputable and qualified marriage counselors working in your area.
+Don't hesitate to get in touch for a free consultation.